geraldb/geraldb.github.io/feedparser.md

-A web feed (or news feed) is a simple document/data format that 1) lets you publish a list of status updates, blog postings, articles, pictures, cartoons, recordings, etc and that 2) lets others subscribe to your updates.
+A web feed (or news feed) is a simple document/data format that 1) lets you publish a list of status updates, blog postings, articles, pictures, cartoons, recordings, etc. and that 2) lets others subscribe to your updates.

 Example: